Zahtec/typefile/README2.md

 ## 📦 How do I use it?

 To get started with TypeFile, you need the TypeFile Parser or TFP for your preferred language.
-This will read/write data to and from your TypeFile (`.tf`) in the correct manner.
+This will read/write data to and from your TypeFile (`.tyf`) in the correct manner.
 Anyone who is willing to create a parser for TypeFile in their preferred language is welcome to do so.

 TypeFile Parsers:
 For [Node.js](https://nodejs.org): Get the [npm](https://www.npmjs.com) package here (coming soon).